WICG/anonymous-iframe/mozilla-sandbox-proposal.md

 ">
 ```

-There was worries developers would find it annoying.
+There was worries developers would find it annoying to use.

-It is also difficult to explain to developers this combinaison of sandbox flags represents "anonymous iframe", and allow loading third party iframes without COEP inside COEP context.
+It is also difficult to explain to developers this combinaison of sandbox flags represents "anonymous iframe", and allow loading third party iframes without COEP inside a COEP context.

 ### Origin-Trial survey